Table Of Contents

 Scalability

 In a serverless architecture, the backend scales automatically to meet the demand.
-In addition, services can easily be turned on and off without performing any additional work.
-In container-based architecture, the developer has to plan for scaling by procuring the server capacity required to run the containers.
+Additionally, services can be easily turned on and off without requiring any extra work.
+In container-based architecture, developers must plan for scaling by procuring the necessary server capacity to run the containers.

 When To Use Serverless Functions Vs. Containers